-- ^{a.} For subjects undergoing bronchoscopy/BAL procedures. - b.
-The on-treatment BAL procedure will be performed between Week 12 and Week 14 at least 3 days after the preceding IP infusion but with a minimum of 2 days prior to the next IP infusion.
-Should a subject miss 1 or more consecutive GLASSIA infusion(s) within 4 week(s) immediately prior to the scheduled on-treatment BAL visit, the BAL procedure will be rescheduled to occur after the subject has received at least 4 consecutive weekly GLASSIA administrations. - Subjects who are being discontinued from the study early and having been exposed to IP will be asked to return to the study site 7 ±3 days after the last infusion for early termination assessments.
-Subjects who are discontinued early from the study prior to receiving any IP administration will not need to undergo early termination procedures, except for those subjects who have undergone the baseline BAL procedure in which case subjects will be followed for potential post-BAL complications for a period of time in accordance with local institutional standard practice but not to exceed 30 days. - d.
-Hematology panel will consist of complete blood count (hemoglobin [Hgb], hematocrit [Hct], erythrocytes [ie, red blood cell (RBC)] count, leukocytes [ie, white blood cell (WBC)] count with differential (ie, basophils, eosinophils, lymphocytes, monocytes, and neutrophils), absolute neutrophil count (ANC), absolute lymphocyte count, reticulocyte count, and platelet count. - e.
-Samples must be collected prior to GLASSIA administration. - ^{f.} Clinical chemistry panel will consist of sodium, potassium, calcium, chloride, bicarbonate, total protein, albumin, alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), lactic dehydrogenase (LDH), gamma-glutamyl-transferase (GGT), bilirubin (direct and total), blood urea nitrogen (BUN), uric acid, creatine, creatine phosphokinase (CPK), and glucose. - g.
-Complement activation and immune complex panel will consist of serum C3, C4, total complement (CH50), C1q binding, and circulating immune complexes.
+- ^a For subjects undergoing bronchoscopy/BAL procedures (see Section 10.3.4 for more details).
+The baseline bronchoscopy/BAL visit will be postponed once if a subject experiences a moderate or severe COPD exacerbation and/or LRTI during the screening period (see Section 10.4 for more details). - ^b The on-treatment BAL procedure will be performed between Week 12 and Week 14 (see Section 10.3.4 for more details).
+The on-treatment bronchoscopy/BAL visit will be postponed once if a subject experiences a moderate or severe COPD exacerbation and/or LRTI (see Section 10.4 for more details). - ^c Subjects who are being discontinued from the study early and having been exposed to IP will be asked to return to the study site 7 ±3 days after the last infusion for early termination assessments.
+Subjects who are discontinued early from the study prior to receiving any IP administration will not need to undergo early termination procedures, except for those subjects who have undergone the baseline BAL procedure in which case subjects will be followed for potential post-BAL complications for a period of time in accordance with local institutional standard practice but not to exceed 30 days. - ^d Hematology panel will consist of complete blood count (hemoglobin [Hgb], hematocrit [Hct], erythrocytes [ie, red blood cell (RBC)] count, leukocytes [ie, white blood cell (WBC)] count with differential (ie, basophils, eosinophils, lymphocytes, monocytes, and neutrophils), absolute neutrophil count (ANC), absolute lymphocyte count, reticulocyte count, and platelet count. - ^e Samples must be collected prior to GLASSIA administration. - ^f Clinical chemistry panel will consist of sodium, potassium, calcium, chloride, bicarbonate, total protein, albumin, alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), lactic dehydrogenase (LDH), gamma-glutamyl-transferase (GGT), bilirubin (direct and total), blood urea nitrogen (BUN), uric acid, creatine, creatine phosphokinase (CPK), and glucose.